Berlin U-Bahn: Unused stations and tunnels

 At Jungfernheide station, double U-Bahn platforms similar to those at Schloßstraße were built for the planned extension of the U5.
 The unused platform sides are fenced off.
-The finished (U5) tunnel section which leads off towards Tegel airport is now used for firefighting exercises.
+The finished (U7) tunnel section which leads off towards Tegel airport is now used for firefighting exercises.

 On 4 December 2020, the U5 extension between Alexanderplatz and Brandenburger Tor was opened.
 This included the new Unter den Linden station, which acts as a transfer point between the lines U5 and U6.
 Französische Straße station on the U6 was simultaneously closed due to its short distance to the new station.

 Future development

 Berlin's chronic financial problems make any expansion not mandated by the Hauptstadtvertrag—the document that regulates the necessary changes to the city as the capital of Germany—unlikely.
 Furthermore, there is still great rivalry for construction money between the U-Bahn and the S-Bahn.
 After the construction boom that followed the reunification of the city, enthusiasm for further growth has cooled off; many people feel that Berlin's needs are adequately met by the present U- and S-Bahn.
 As of 2020, the only proposals receiving serious consideration aim to facilitate travel around the existing system, such as moving Warschauer Straße's U-Bahn station closer to its S-Bahn station.

 There are several long-term plans for the U-Bahn that have no estimated time of completion, most of which involve closing short gaps between stations, enabling them to connect to other lines.
 This would depend on demand, and new developments in the vicinity.
-New construction of U-Bahn lines is frequently the subject of political discussion with the Berlin chapters of the CDU, FDP and AfD who usually advocate in favor of U-Bahn expansion while the SPD, Die Grünen and Die Linke typically advocate for tram construction instead.
+New construction of U-Bahn lines is frequently the subject of political discussion with the Berlin chapters of the CDU, FDP and AfD who usually advocate in favor of U-Bahn expansion while the SPD, Alliance 90/The Greens and The Left typically advocate for tram construction instead.

 After the last extension of U5 opened on 4 December 2020, there are no immediate plans to expand the metro system due to lack of budgetary conditions, although there are several extensions of railway lines that can be discussed over time: